top of page

 Research Associate

 Abhi formerly worked at BC Cancer in the Venturutti lab within the Centre for Lymphoid Cancer.
 There, he contributed to investigating the role of the receptor protein CXCR3 in Diffuse Large B-Cell Lymphoma. he also served as a volunteer in the Pantophlet lab at SFU, aiding research surrounding HIV vaccine formulations.
-In the Julian lab, he uses various microbiological techniques, including western blotting, qPCR, cell culture, and bioprinting to investigate diseases such as Tuberous Sclerosis and Batten Disease.
+In the Julian lab, he used various microbiological techniques, including western blotting, qPCR, cell culture, and bioprinting to investigate diseases such as Tuberous Sclerosis and Batten Disease.
 Abhi was awarded a Bachelor's degree in Health Science from SFU in June 2024.

 choroid plexus.png